Dev Gore

 Dev Gore (born 31 July 1997 in Oklahoma City, Oklahoma) is an American professional racing driver competing in international motorsport.
+He has previously competed in the U.S. F2000 National Championship, the Deutsche Tourenwagen Masters, and the Nürburgring Langstrecken-Serie.

 Background

-Gore started his racing career at the age of 18 years old.
+Gore started his racing career at the age of 18.
 After an initial taste of karting in 2015, he entered the Florida Winter Tour and the Rotax Grand Nationals in the DD2 category.
 In 2016, he moved into US DD2 National and US Open DD2 and was crowned champion.
 Gore raced for Team USA at the Rotax Grand Finals.

 Gore is a graduate of Bertil Roos Racing School.

 In 2021, Gore competed in the DTM for the Rosberg team.
 He called his car "Toothless" based on one of the two main characters from the film trilogy How to Train Your Dragon.

 Junior career

 Gore was a participant in the MAXSpeed Driver Advancement Program in 2017 and made his debut in the Cooper Tires USF2000 Championship, part of the Mazda Road to Indy development program.

 Gore finished the 2017 Cooper Tires USF2000 in 13th place in the overall standings, among a total of 36 drivers.
 He moved to the European racing scene in 2018, driving for Carlin in the second half of the Euroformula Open Championship.
 He finished in the top ten in four of eight occasions.
 During the following winter, Gore raced in the Toyota Racing Series with Giles Motorsport, scoring a best finish of fourth at Hampton Downs and finishing 13th in the standings.